bagisto/bagisto-docs/src/advanced/artisan-commands.md

 ## Omnibus Price Snapshots

-Both commands belong to the `Webkul\Omnibus` package, which ships with the current development version only.
+Both commands belong to the `Webkul\Omnibus` package, which ships with Bagisto 2.5 only.

 ### `omnibus:snapshot-prices`